Skip to Content

 • Shaded Benches – There are shaded benches in several spots around the park for anyone to sit and rest and get out of the sun for a little.

-• There are two soft play areas specifically for children under 5 (Mini Monster Clubhouse and Slimey’s Square).
-These are great quiet places to relax or play in a less crowded spot.
+• There is a soft play areas specifically for children under 5 (Mini Monster Clubhouse).
+This is a great quiet place to relax or play in a less crowded spot.

 A quiet room at Sesame Place offers toddlers and preschoolers a safe place to get away from the action.